Modes: SPA, MPA, SSG, SSR, CSR

 This is an advanced technique that requires more setup than Gracile owns pre-rendered page, but also offers many more possibilities:

-Pre-rendered pages happen once (ahead of time), and it’s unaware of the future context from which the request happens.
+Pre-rendered pages happen once (ahead of time), and it’s unaware of the future

 With smart caching strategies, you can rely on your infrastructure to handle